pact-foundation/pact-jvm/provider/junit/README.md

 ## Enabling additional reports via annotations on the test classes

 A `@VerificationReports` annotation can be added to any pact test class which will control the verification output.
-The annotation takes a list report types and an optional report directory (defaults to "target/pact/reports").
+The annotation takes a list report types and an optional report directory (defaults to "target/pact/reports" for Maven builds and "build/pact/reports" with Gradle).
 The currently supported report types are `console`, `markdown` and `json`.

 For example: